Herbie Popnecker

 Herbie Popnecker is a fictional comic book character who first appeared in Forbidden Worlds #73 in December 1958, published by American Comics Group.
 He was created by Richard E. Hughes (using the pseudonym "Shane O'Shea") and Ogden Whitney.

+Description

-Herbie is an atypical hero - a short, obese, unemotional, terse, unstylish boy.
-Deriving some of his powers from genetics and some from magical lollipops he obtains from a salesman (from a mysterious realm called "the Unknown"), Herbie can carry on detailed conversations with animals and sometimes even inanimate objects (who all know him by name), quickly reach any location (including other galaxies) by walking through the sky, become invisible, cast spells, summon spirits from other dimensions, quickly dispatch all enemies with ease, and travel through time.
-Despite his appearance and terse personality, he is irresistible to women.
-Herbie is nearly omnipotent and more powerful than Satan.
+Herbie is an atypical hero – a short, obese, unemotional, terse, unstylish boy who is nonetheless nearly omnipotent.
+Deriving some of his powers from genetics and some from magical lollipops he obtains from a salesman from a mysterious realm called "the Unknown", Herbie can carry on detailed conversations with animals and sometimes even inanimate objects (who all know him by name), quickly reach any location (including other galaxies) by walking through the sky, become invisible, cast spells, summon spirits from other dimensions, quickly dispatch all enemies with ease, and travel through time.
+Despite his age, appearance and terse personality, he is irresistible to women.

 Publication history

 Herbie made several appearances in Forbidden Worlds, in issues #73, #94, #110, #114, and #116—the final two issues with Herbie featured on the cover.
 Herbie also made a cameo appearance—albeit very much out of character—in Unknown Worlds #20, published in 1961.

 Herbie received his own title, Herbie, in April 1964.
 The series ran for twenty-three issues until February 1967, shortly before the demise of American Comics Group.